-We attended Polycom’s annual Team Polycom Partner Event last week in Orlando and we were struck with the feeling that things have changed significantly in 12 months at Polycom.
-Much of the change has to do with Leadership and focus, but there was a good buzz at the event—most of it emanating from Polycom.
+We attended Polycom’s annual Team Polycom partner event last week in Orlando and we were struck with the feeling that things have changed significantly in 12 months at Polycom.
+Much of the change has to do with leadership and focus, but there was a good buzz at the event—most of it emanating from Polycom.

-Polycom – Execution was the Battle Cry in 2014
+Execution Was the Battle Cry in 2014

 No firm is immune from the need to execute and 2014 was the year that Polycom made a comeback.
-Generating solid GAAP Net Income and US $91 Million in positive cash flow in Q4 demonstrates that a laser focus on execution can drive results.
+Generating solid GAAP net income and U.S. $91 million in positive cash flow in Q4 demonstrates that a laser focus on execution can drive results.

-Polycom and Microsoft – Back Together Again
+Polycom and Microsoft: Back Together Again

-Microsoft SVP Zig Serafin was present at Team Polycom to assure Polycom and the Polycom Partners that the relationship between Microsoft and Polycom was back and that they were committed.
+Microsoft SVP Zig Serafin was present at Team Polycom to assure Polycom and the Polycom partners that the relationship between Microsoft and Polycom was back and that they were committed.
 This was warmly welcomed by those present.

-Polycom – Innovation is Back
+Innovation Is Back

-Polycom CEO – Peter Leav makes his mark
+Polycom CEO Peter Leav Makes His Mark

 Nowhere was this more evident in the happy faces we saw on Polycom staff.
-Gone are the stiff lipped, tie wearing staffers from the previous regime.
-Peter was confident, he delivered a solid year for Polycom, and he is getting the Innovation story back on track—even though there were not many new products introduced at Team Polycom.
+Gone are the stiff-lipped, tie-wearing staffers from the previous regime.
+Peter was confident, he delivered a solid year for Polycom, and he is getting the innovation story back on track—even though there were not many new products introduced at Team Polycom.
 There were many hints, but no announcements.

-Polycom – Ready to Take on Cisco
+Ready to Take on Cisco

-So put it all together and you have a different Polycom.
+So, put it all together and you have a different Polycom.
 One that is more confident and ready to take its competition head-on.
-Of course that means Cisco and others, but Cisco is the competitor that Polycom is compared to most often.
-With Peter Leav having fired up his troops and his Partners, we think they are ready.
-2015 will be interesting to watch in the UCC and Enterprise Video markets.
+Of course, that means Cisco and others, but Cisco is the competitor that Polycom is compared to most often.
+With Peter Leav having fired up his troops and his partners, we think they are ready.
+2015 will be interesting to watch in the UCC and enterprise video markets.